12th Foreign Infantry Regiment

 Battle of Ailette

-On May 29, the 3rd Battalion of Major André moved 10 miles (15 km) northeast, towards Vailly-sur-Aisne, to remain there for a week.
-On June 4, the battalion was placed at the disposal of the 28e DIA (Alpine Infantry Division) of General Lestien, which was placed further north-east of Soissons.
-The battalion must reinforce it because of the German Army Corps of Generals von Speck (18.
+On May 29, Major André’s 3rd Battalion was ordered to move almost 10 miles (15 km) northeast of Soissons, toward Vailly-sur-Aisne.
+It remained there for a week.
+On the way back to the town, on June 4, it was put at the disposal of the 28e DIA (Alpine Infantry Division) under General Lestien.
+The reason for this reinforcement was the rapid advance of two German Army Corps – those of Generals von Speck (18.
 AK) and Kuntze (42.
-AK) who are rapidly approaching the positions of the alpine division.
+AK) – toward the Alpine Division’s positions.

-Under an intense bombardment by enemy aviation and artillery during its movement on June 5, the 3rd Battalion arrive in the evening on the Chemin des Dames.
-It is a famous road that was the scene of several deadly battles of the First World War.
-Placed in the La Malmaison sector, at the west end of the road, the battalion was given the task to counter-attack the enemy.
+Therefore, under intense aircraft and artillery fire, the 3rd Battalion moved farther northeast, to the Chemin des Dames, a famous road that was the scene of several deadly battles in the First World War.
+The battalion installed itself north of the road, near La Malmaison Farm, and was ready to counter-attack the advancing enemy.

-Two days later, on June 8, it was Lieutenant Ducret and a few dozen combat-ready legionnaires who presented themselves in Soissons as the only survivors of the 3rd Battalion, out of their original strength of around eight hundred men.
+Two days later, on June 8, Lieutenant Ducret and several dozen combat-ready legionnaires presented themselves in Soissons.
+They were the only survivors of the approximately 800 men of the 3rd Battalion.

 12e REI - 12 REI - Foreign Legion - France - 1940 - Soissons - Chemin des Dames - Map

-After a week spent at Vailly-sur-Aisne, the 3rd Battalion is ordered (on the way back to Soissons) to reinforce the 28e DIA on the Chemin des Dames.
-The 3rd Battalion, 12e REI will be annihilated there on June 6.
+After a week spent at Vailly-sur-Aisne, the 3rd Battalion 12e REI was ordered (on the way back to Soissons) to reinforce the 28e DIA on the Chemin des Dames.
+It was annihilated there on June 6.

-The 12e REI, less a battalion lost on the Chemin des Dames, is still installed around Soissons, along the Aisne River, to defend the town together with the other units of their 8th Division.
-Two German infantry divisions of the 18.
-AK are approaching their positions: the 290.
-ID of General Dennerlein to the west of the town and the 25.
-ID of General Clößner to the east.
+The 12e REI, less the 3rd Battalion lost at the Chemin des Dames, remained installed at Soissons on the left bank of the Aisne River, ready to defend the town together with other units of the 8th Division.
+In the meantime, two German infantry divisions of the 18.
+AK were approaching their positions: General Dennerlein’s 290.
+ID to the west of the town and General Clößner’s 25.
+ID to the east.

 On the evening of June 6, the 25.
-ID managed to cross the Aisne, near Missy-sur-Aisne, a village 6 miles (9 km) upstream from Soissons.
+ID managed to cross the Aisne, near Missy-sur-Aisne, a village six miles (9 km) upstream from Soissons.

-On the night of June 6-7, non-Legion divisional combat engineers blew up the bridges of Pommiers, Pasly, Soissons and Venizel.
-Unfortunately, some of the destructions are insufficient, and the enemy infantry (290.
-ID) is able to cross over.
-Supported by artillery, the Germans would try to cross the river in several places.
+On the night of June 6-7, divisional combat engineers blew up the bridges of Pommiers, Pasly, Soissons, and Venizel.
+Unfortunately, some of the destruction was insufficient, and enemy infantry (290.
+ID) was able to cross the river and form a bridgehead.
+Supported by artillery, the Germans attempted to cross the river in other areas as well.
+A battle started.

-Three-quarters surrounded and almost without ammunition, the 12e REI was eventually ordered to retire further south.
-But communication in the areas infiltrated by the enemy is considerably cut off.
-That’s why some elements of the regiment, such as the 2nd Company of Captain Boudet, did not withdraw and would be sacrificed there.
-Soissons would be seized by the 290.
-ID on June 8.
+Surrounded on three sides by a superior force and almost out of ammunition, the 12e REI finally got the order to withdraw farther south.
+However, communication in areas infiltrated by the enemy was severely limited.
+Therefore, some elements of the regiment, such as Captain Boudet’s 2nd Company, did not withdraw and sacrificed themselves there.
+The 290.
+ID captured Soissons on the second day, June 8.

 12e REI - 12 REI - Foreign Legion - France - 1940 - Soissons - Positions - Map